solidjs/solid/documentation/api.md

 ### `createComputed(prev => <code>, initialValue): void`

 Creates a new computation that automatically tracks dependencies and runs immediately.
-Use this to write to other reactive primitives or to reactively trigger async data loading before render.
+Use this to write to other reactive primitives.
 2nd argument is the initial value.

 ### `createRenderEffect(prev => <code>, initialValue): void`